 Step 3: Public Information

 If you have confirmed that there is no Opportunity Q&A on the Project and you were also unable to find any means of contact in the documents for the Project, the next step is to move on to a search engine.
-Sometimes, an organization has a publicly available contact page, which may be able to help you locate the Project Owner or the team that they work with.
+Sometimes, an organization has a publicly available contact page, which may be able to help you locate the Project Owner or the team that they work with so you can ask your question.